 - Classical optimization explores solution spaces step-by-step, hill-climbing toward local optima.

 - Quantum optimization explores the entire landscape simultaneously, using quantum tunneling to escape local minima.
-For rugged, high-dimensional solution landscapes (logistics, resource allocation, mission planning), this parallel exploration delivers speed and quality classical methods can't match.
+For complex optimization using quantum algorithms across rugged, high-dimensional solution landscapes (logistics, resource allocation, mission planning), this parallel exploration delivers speed and quality classical methods can't match.

 Which Quantum Optimization Algorithms Should You Know?